rohinimuralidharan/dx_denovo/docs/containerization/helm/hybrid_deployment_helm.md

-# Hybrid Deployment - Helm \| HCL Digital Experience
+# Hybrid Deployment - Helm

 This section describes how to install HCL Digital Experience 9.5 Container Update CF198 and later Portal Server and Web Content Manager services to on-premises platforms, operating with Digital Asset Management, Content Composer, Experience API deployed to cloud-based Kubernetes and OpenShift platforms using the Helm deployment method.